 As a barrier against environmental pathogens, ultraviolet light and mechanical injury, the real beauty of our skin lies in the fact that it protects our bodies from potential harm, according to a November 2021 article in StatPearls.

 Video of the Day

-"A diet lacking in nutrients will certainly be reflected in your skin," says Enrizza P. Factor, MD, clinical dermatologist and researcher for My Vitiligo Team.
+"A diet lacking in nutrients will certainly be reflected in your skin," says clinical dermatologist Enrizza P. Factor, MD.
 But, staying hydrated and eating the right foods can go a long way in keeping your skin fresh and revitalized.

 There's a lot of information out there about how to eat for healthy skin.
 To make things less overwhelming, we asked dermatologists which nutrients they make sure to get in their diets to support clear, healthy skin.